 The bigger the search space, the more powerful the heuristics must be to drill down to the final product.
 Developing creative ability is just the process of learning and internalizing more and more heuristics.
 A mastery of these heuristics (including how to deviate from them) allows a creator to narrow a search space much faster.

-We haven’t touched on robots yet, but the above process already describes the algorithmic creation process.
-They’d start with a big Library to search, then deploy a battalion of heuristics to progressively narrow the search space, and eventually spit out a result — some string of ones-and-zeros.
+The above process already describes the algorithmic creation process.
+A robot can start with a big Library to search, then deploy a battalion of heuristics to progressively narrow the search space, and eventually spit out a digital result — some string of ones-and-zeros.

 Current AIs are already doing precisely this, but with a much smaller search space — for example, picking a matching face from a library of photos, picking the best next move in a chess game, or picking the proper acceleration and steering when piloting an autonomous car.
 AIs have already been writing songs, novels, and screenplays.
 AlphaGo showed the world that computers can make moves just as “beautiful” as humans.